CorporateClash/public/privacy.md

 Due to technical limitations, users can only request their information be downloaded, not directly transferred to a competitor.

-We may imose security and authentication checks during deletion or download requests to prevent unauthorized use of our system.
+We may impose security and authentication checks during deletion or download requests to prevent unauthorized use of our system.

-When a user deletes their account, the user understands that their account and related information, including access to the user’s toons and other in-game content, will be permanently lost.
+When you delete your account, you understand that your account and related information, including access to your toons and other in-game content, will be permanently lost.

 ### Parental opt-out